Meso-Health/meso-clinic/README.md

 $ open -a /Applications/Android\ Studio.app /your/working/dir
 ```

-## Build types
+## Build variants

-Our application has 2 build types (debug and release) and 3 build flavors (development, sandbox,
+Our application has 2 build types (debug and release) and 4 build flavors (development, sandbox,
-and production), for a total of 6 build variants (developmentDebug, developmentRelease, sandboxDebug, sandboxRelease, productionDebug, and productionRelease).
-You can create any one of these 6 [build variants](https://developer.android.com/studio/build/build-variants.html#build-types) locally by selecting the "Build Variants" tab located at the bottom-left of Android Studio.
+demo, and production), for a total of 8 [build variants](https://developer.android.com/studio/build/build-variants.html#build-types).
+You can create any one of these build
+variants locally by selecting the "Build Variants" tab located at the bottom-left of Android Studio.

+### Types

+- **Debug**
+  - created quickly and allows for usb debugging
+  - automatically signed with a default keystore provided by Android Studio
+  - contents can be easily opened and read, so *use for development only*
+- **Release**
+  - code is shrunk, optimized, and obfuscated; takes longer to build
+  - signed with a real keystore; secure
+  - requires all update apks to have the same signature - otherwise, the existing app will be uninstalled and the data will be wiped. to prevent this from happening, _please use the keystore we have in Dropbox to sign all release builds_.

+### Flavors

+- **Development**
+  - hits local server as API endpoint
+  - used for development
+- **Sandbox**
+  - hits sandbox server (which mimics production DB)
+  - used for QA
+- **Demo**
+  - hits demo server (which holds fake data)
+  - used only to demo to funders; should not be touched otherwise
+- **Production**
+  - hits production server (which holds real patient data)

+See the `build.gradle` file for more details on configuration changes between the different flavors.

-Debug-type build variants are created quickly and allow for usb debugging.
-They're automatically signed with a default generic keystore provided by Android Studio.
-We do most of our local development using the "developmentDebug" build variant.
+We do most of our local development with the **developmentDebug** build variant, QA with the **sandboxRelease** variant, and final launch to users with the **productionRelease** variant.

-Release-type build variants take longer to build (since the code is shrunk, optimized, obfuscated, etc.) and require a real keystore to sign.
-You can download the one stored in our Dropbox to your local `app` directory to use it.
-The "sandboxRelease" variant is what we use to QA, and the "productionRelease" variant is what we push to users.

-Our release builds are automatically created by [Circle CI](https://circleci.com/) and pushed to
-the Android devices via [Hockey App](https://www.hockeyapp.net/).
+###Creating signed Release types locally

+There are cases where you may wish to generate a signed release build locally (e.g. to manually upload to HockeyApp for release).
+To do so:

+1. go to Build > Generate Signed APK
+2. use the keystore credentials in the `.env` file to sign the APK
+3. **important**: when prompted to specify the signature version, check both "V1 (Iar Signature)" and "V2 (Full APK Signature)".
+APKs signed with only V2 [cannot be installed on Android versions lower than 7.0](http://stackoverflow.com/questions/42648499/difference-between-signature-versions-v1jar-signature-and-v2full-apk-signat).

 ## Running development apps against a local server